jwwang0-0/abb_irb2600_12_185/README.md

 ## 08.02.2024
 ### To-Do
+- [ ] Send two robots to the same point to see the precision
-- [ ] discuss about tools and grippers
+- [ ] Discuss about tools and grippers

 ### Log
 - Found 8 pts for each robot with two-camera calibration tool, then used points to find matrix transform values